Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Position Corrections using Time information

-Figs.~\ref{fig:poscorrfunc} (a) and (b) are the distribution of the position residues versus the ToT$_{i}$/ToT$_{i-j}$ for the strip multiplicity two and three respectively in layer-5.
-Figs.~\ref{fig:poscorrfunc} (c) and (d) are the position residues for the test RPC as a function of the $T_{i}-T_{i-j}$ (the difference between the lead time in $i^{th}$ strip and $j^{th}$ strip) for strip multiplicity two and three respectively again for the muons with minimum seven layers in the fit, where $i$ represents the rightmost (+ve side) strip among two/three strips $(i-1(2))$ is the leftmost ($-$ve side) strip with multiplicity two(three).
-The distribution shows that there is a clear correlation between the lead time of the signal and position of muon in the strip.
+Figs.~\ref{fig:poscorrfunc} (a) and (b) are the distribution of the position residuals versus the ToT$_{i}$/ToT$_{i-j}$ for the strip multiplicity two and three respectively in layer-5.
+Figs.~\ref{fig:poscorrfunc} (c) and (d) are the position residuals for the test RPC as a function of the $T_{i}-T_{i-j}$ (the difference between the lead time in $i^{th}$ strip and $j^{th}$ strip) for strip multiplicity two and three respectively again for the muons with minimum seven layers in the fit, where $i$ represents the rightmost (+ve side) strip among two/three strips $(i-1(2))$ is the leftmost ($-$ve side) strip with multiplicity two(three).
+The distribution shows that there is a clear correlation between the lead time of the signal and the position of the muon in the strip.
 The data points are fitted with a straight line and the fit parameters are later used in the event by event corrections.
 Similar to the lead time, the position corrections based on ToT are also done event by event during the analysis.
-The position residues before any correction, the corrections using pulse width and lead time for events with strip multiplicity two are shown in Figs.~\ref{fig:posresid2} (a), (b) and (c) respectively.
-The position residues before any correction and using the pulse width and lead time corrections for events with strip multiplicity three are shown in Figs.~\ref{fig:posresid3} (a), (b) and (c) respectively.
+The position residuals before any correction, the corrections using pulse width and lead time for events with strip multiplicity two are shown in Figs.~\ref{fig:posresid2} (a), (b) and (c) respectively.
+The position residuals before any correction and using the pulse width and lead time corrections for events with strip multiplicity three are shown in Figs.~\ref{fig:posresid3} (a), (b) and (c) respectively.
 The distribution is fitted with Gaussian and the $\sigma$ is considered to be a position resolution of the RPC.

 There has been a reasonable improvement in the position resolution for strip multiplicity, two and three for the particular layer.
 In the figures $\sigma$ includes the extrapolation error also, hence it is larger than the intrinsic error.
 The corrections are not able to improve the tail part of the distribution, so there is relatively little change in RMS.
 We expect similar improvement in all other layers by these corrections.
-The strip multiplicity for muon trajectory is about 1.5, thus on the average 33\% layers will have improved measurement of position in an event.
+The strip multiplicity for muon trajectory is about 1.5, thus on average 33\% of layers will have improved measurement of the position in the event since this correction is applied to multiplicity 2, and multiplicity 3 hits only.